chaturec/chaturbate-recorder-and-downloader/README.md

 **Please exercise caution and diligence by researching and understanding the copyright laws applicable in your region.**

+## ChatuRec name and Github repository

 **Please note that the name ChatuRec was derived from the words 'Chat' and 'Record' and is independent of, and not endorsed by, video streaming platforms such as https://chaturbate.com.**

+**We include the trademark 'Chaturbate' in our GitHub repository name as it is used descriptively to accurately depict the purpose and functionality of our product or service.**